ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Once seafood is caught, its quality is determined -- amongst other criteria -- via the integrity of a cold chain that ensures a regulatory perspective freshness mandating a continuous storing temperature between 1 {{{°}}}C and 0 {{{°}}}C (or -18 {{{°}}}C and lower for frozen seafood).
 The temperature is recorded by cooling units adhering to certain compliance standards automatically.
 Batches of seafood can be split or aggregated before arriving in a shelf so that each unit can potentially have a potentially unique cold chain record whose transparency impacts the accuracy of the shelf-life associated with it.
 Especially in early links of the supply chain, Internet connection or sophisticated IT equipment are typically not available and sometimes temperature measurements are recorded manually and digital records are created in hindsight.

-## Maintenance Telemetry from Truck Fleets

-Measurements from Electronic Control Units (ECUs) that are components of fleets of trucks are recorded while they are on the road in support of supply chain logistics.
-Continuously recorded measurements are aggregated in batches by each truck and handed off to a telemetry store via mobile Internet or whenever the truck is in close proximity to a WiFi gate.
-Telemetry records stored are the fuel for machine learning approaches or prediction models based on AI methods.
-Telemetry records are considered confidential and are only exposed to other supply chain entities that are able to make their compliance to certain security standards transparent (or can present other contractual trust relationships).

 # Terminology

 The terms defined in this section have special meaning in the context of Supply Chain Integrity, Transparency, and Trust throughout this document.
 When used in text, the corresponding terms are capitalized.
-To ensure readability, only a core set of terms is included in this section.[^1]
+To ensure readability, only a core set of terms is included in this section.

 Artifact: